robinsonb5/FPGAPCE/README.txt

-PLEASE NOTE - this is a fork of the original FPGA PC Engine core, and is currently broken while I overhaul its structure, remove as many board dependencies as possible and add an OSD / Control module.
+PLEASE NOTE - this is a fork of the original FPGA PC Engine core, which adds a second CPU and an on-screen display menu for setting options and selecting ROMs.
+I may well have introduced bugs in the process, and this should be considered highly experimental.

+In particular, the strange bank remapping used in 768K ROMs is not currently supported - if you have such a ROM please let me know.

+Currently the core builds for the following platforms:
+Turbo Chameleon 64
+MIST
+Altera DE1 (Sound currently disabled to make space for the OSD CPU - since otherwise we run out of block RAM.

+Origina README follows:

 ================================================================================
 fpgapce - a NEC PC-Engine/Turbografx-16 clone in a FPGA.